JoelLefkowitz/reviewed/README.md

 ### Alternatives

-Webpack warns when a bundle exceeds 250kb, validation is not an optional feature of a web application.
+Webpack warns when a bundle exceeds 250kb, validation is not an optional feature of an application.
 If the minified size of a package compromises this budget it simply won't be used.

 | Package     | Version | Minified (kB) |
 | ----------- | ------- | ------------- |